vendasta/content-style-guide/01-key-messages.md

 Our company's legal entity name is "Vendasta Technologies, Inc." Our trade name is "Vendasta."
 Use "Vendasta Technologies, Inc." only when writing legal documents or contracts.
 Otherwise, use "Vendasta."

 Refer to Vendasta as “we”, not “it.”
+The only exception would be when it’s for an external audience where a formal “it” may be required.

-* Vendasta has partners.
+* Vendasta has channel partners.
+* We’re here to help them become cloud brokers.
 * Vendasta’s partners have clients.
 * Local businesses have customers.

 Vendasta has many different types of partners, which can make it difficult to sum up in a few words.
-The catch-all term is resellers.
+The catch-all term is channel partners, which can be shortened to partners on second reference where it makes sense.
 Depending on the content you’re writing, you may need to be more specific than that.
 Generally, agencies or digital agencies, traditional media companies, and B2B companies are fine.

-Our partners' clients are local businesses, not small businesses or SMBs.
-We used to use the term SMBs a lot, but it doesn't quite cover all of the business owners using our products and services.
-Futhermore, the initialism can be confusing to people who don't know what it stands for.
+We use ‘cloud brokers’ or ‘cloud brokerages’ in a future tense.
+Our aim is to provide our channel partners become cloud brokers by equipping them with the tools they need to be the single source for their clients’ needs.

+Our partners’ clients are local businesses, not small businesses.
+It’s okay to use ‘small and medium businesses’ (SMB on second reference) if the term ‘local businesses’ seems redundant.
 In general, try to use the term local businesses whenever possible.

 Capitalize the proper names of Vendasta products, features, pages, and tools.
 When referencing products in third-party places, such as a guest blog on another website, include "Vendasta" in the name on first mention.